 You’re probably also thinking that a data breach won’t happen to you or that you’re business doesn’t have the profile to be found out.
 Right?

 What are the penalties if I don’t follow the mandatory data breach laws?

 Ultimately there is a financial penalty if you are the victim of a data breach.
 This can range from a $360,000 fine for individuals or up to $1.8m for businesses.

 How can I prepare for mandatory data breach notification?

 Frankly, don’t panic and don’t react.
 Preparing your business for the new legislation doesn’t mean you have to spend a large amounts of money from the get-go.
-It starts with a conversation.

 You can read more about the legislation from the Office of the Australian Privacy Commissioner.
 They’ve put together a guide on handling security breaches.